-The following are both direct subsidiary undertakings which, in the opinion of the directors, principally affect the profit or assets of the company, all of which are incorporated in England and are 100% owned by the company.
+The following are all subsidiary undertakings which, in the opinion of the directors, principally affect the profit or assets of the company, all of which are incorporated in England.
+Direct subsidiaries are 100% owned by the company and indirect subsidiaries of the company are all 100% owned by their immediate parent.

-Class of

-Company capital Principal activity

-Moneybarn Limited Ordinary Service company

-Moneybarn No.1 Limited Ordinary Vehicle finance
+Company Direct/indirect subsidiary Class of capital Principal activity Moneybarn Group Limited Direct Ordinary Holding company Moneybarn Limited Indirect Ordinary Service company Moneybarn No.1 Limited Indirect Ordinary Vehicle finance

 The above companies operate principally in their country of incorporation or registration.
-The registered address for these companies is Moneybarn, Athena House, Bedford Road, Petersfield, Hampshire, GU32 3LJ.
+The registered office of the above companies is Moneybarn, Athena House, Bedford Road, Petersfield, Hampshire, GU32 3LJ.